EstherSlabbert/tech230_AWS/aws_ec2_instances_and_amis.md

 To do this run the following commands in your EC2 instances:

-Check that MongoDB is running with `sudo systemctl status mongodb`.
+Check that MongoDB is running with `sudo systemctl status mongodb` on your Database EC2.
 If it is not running follow the steps detailed earlier in this markdown to set it up before continuing.
 ```bash
 # in database
 sudo sed -i 's/^bind_ip = 127.0.0.1/bind_ip = 0.0.0.0/g' /etc/mongodb.conf